fedebertolini/personio-slack-bot/README.md

 Then create a `.env` file (you can use [.env.dist](https://github.com/fedebertolini/personio-slack-bot/blob/master/.env.dist) as an example).
 You need to add these environment variable definitions:
 - `SLACK_HOOK_URL`: Slack's hook URL that will be used to post messages to Slack.
+- `SLACK_CHANNEL`: Slack's channel where the event report is going to be sent to.
 - `PERSONIO_CALENDARS`: List of calendar identifiers separated by comma.
 For each calendar id defined in this list you need to add another two environment variable definitions:
   - `PERSONIO_URL_{CALENDAR_ID}`: Personio's _iCalendar_ link.
 You can get this link by going to the